St. Matthew > Around the Diocese News

 Catholic Charities invites you to make a lasting impact in our community by attending the Vineyard of Hope Banquet.
 Join them on May 1 at Carmel Country Club for an inspiring evening that celebrates their mission of hope for those in need.
 With Bishop Michael Martin, the Tenth Bishop of the Diocese of Charlotte, as our keynote speaker, this event will inspire a deep passion for service and strengthen your commitment to helping those in need within our community.
 The Vineyard of Hope Banquet, much like the vineyard in Scripture, calls each of us to labor in God’s vineyard, nurturing and supporting our neighbors.
 Together, we can plant seeds of hope and build a stronger, more united community.
 Click here to RSVP Today.
 Your participation will directly impact the future of those we serve.
 Seats are limited, so don’t delay!
 Can’t attend?
 You can still make a difference by donating to support this important evening.

-St. Philip Neri Catholic Church in Fort Mill, SC has a singles group for men and women 45 years old and older.
+St. Philip Neri Catholic Church in Fort Mill, South Carolina has a singles group for men and women 45 years old and older.
 They have monthly meetings as well as social events throughout the year.
 If you are interested in joining or would like more information, contact Judy at spnsingles45@gmail.com.

 Catholic Charities Elder Ministry